loverszhaokai/loverszhaokai.github.io/_posts/2016-08-19-k-nearest-neighbours-algorithm.md

 ### 2.2 Ouput

 * k-NN classification: the output is a class membership.
-An object is calssified by a majority vote of its neighbors, with the object being assigned to the class most common among its k neighbors
+An object is calssified by a majority vote of its neighbors, with the object being assigned to the class most common among its k neighbors.
-* k-NN regression:
+* k-NN regression: the output is the property value for the object.
+This value is the average of the values of its k nearest neighbours.